prettydiff/share-file-systems/documentation/services.md

-      "agent"   : "string, who to send the update to", "dirs"    : ["array of directory item data structure starting from the address in the location property"], "location": "string, the file system address that is modified", "status"  : "string, status text for a modal's status bar" }
+      "agent"   : "string, who to send the update to", "dirs"    : ["array of directory item data structure starting from the address in the location property"], "location": "string, the file system address that is modified", "status"  : "copyStatus"
    }
+}

+// copyStatus
+{
+   "failures": "string array, a list of any transmission failures", "fileList": ["directory item array", "optional"], "message": "string, a text summary for the user", "target": "string, an identify of the browser modal that is receiving the copied items" }
 ```